andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 Title: Clojure: sorting

 Sorting collections of items is something that comes up all the time in software development.
-This post covers a multitude of ways Clojure allows you to sort things.
+This post covers the multitude of ways you can sort things in Clojure.

 ###Sorting numbers